Reading in KS1

 In whole class guided reading sessions, the children participate in ‘echo reading’ where the teacher models the skills of using expression and fluency in reading and ‘text marking’ where the children look through the text for clues (including punctuation) to help them with their fluency and expression.
 In addition to this, within the whole class reading sessions, the children learn to answer a variety of correctly challenged deduction and inference questions.

 Daily story time usually happens at the end of the day, where the teacher shares a ‘class text’ with the children.
 Each term or half term, each year group has a ‘reading theme’.
 These themes can include specific authors, or PSHE themes, or curriculum linked themes.
-Please find these outlined for each year group within the sub-pages below.
+If you'd like to know the book, theme or author that your child is learning about/reading, keep an eye out for the year group newsletter that gets sent home at the start of every half term.

 Daily story time follows a designated, consistent structure across EYFS and KS1 as outlined below:

 Monday – Read a story book that goes with the reading theme of the half term/term.

 Tuesday – Rereading and ‘delving deeper’ into the linked story book/ reading another book by the author.

 Wednesday – Reading a non-fiction or poetry book.